normcode/ballast/README.md

 ]
 ```

-Note that you cannot route using the `Host` header because Heroku uses that as well.
+Note that you cannot route using the `Host` header because Heroku uses that as
+well for routing to dynos so this is of limited value.

 Using the `heroku` CLI, set the buildpack and the remote: